onibrute/LootFetcher/README.md

-# LootFetcher

-# WoWFetch 🎮📦
+# LootFetcher🎮📦

 ## Description

-**WoWFetch** is a desktop application built in Java that displays and stores loot session data from World of Warcraft, using the official Blizzard Game Data API and a custom in-game addon.
+**LootFetcher** is a desktop application built in Java that displays and stores loot session data from World of Warcraft, using the official Blizzard Game Data API and a custom in-game addon.
 The project integrates real-time gameplay events, local session tracking, and modern UI design to offer a centralized and immersive loot log experience for players.

 ---